FFTW Reference

 In particular, the plan-creation functions share trigonometric tables

-.
+and accumulated wisdom.
 (Users should note that these comments

 only apply to programs using shared-memory threads.
 Parallelism using